kqfall1/CSharpBlackjack/readme.txt

 - Add more specific exceptions to the necessary try-catch blocks currently in PlayerController and clean up all of the try-catch blocks.
 - The Game and PlayerController class are bloated and are doing too much work.
 I will have to plan how to divide the PlayerController logic into multiple classes, because it is doing much more than driving the player's interaction with the game.
 I originally intended it for it to do just that, but I got carried away, no doubt.
- - Put Game.InsuranceBet into the Player class.
-Look through all other classes and validate whether the members belong (should the Game class have Pots if Bet already encapsulates an immutable Pot??)
+- Look through all other classes and validate whether the members belong (should the Game class have Pots if Bet already encapsulates an immutable Pot??)
 -Double check all lines of code in the library to verify that they are consistent with each other and proper conventions.
 - Rename any variables/methods/classes/etc. necessary.
 - I may add null checks to some of my library class members.
 However, I designed the library with the idea that any input must enter through an interface class inside the library that connects the application to the